powerhouse-inc/analytics-engine/docs-src/source/index.html.md

 ## AnalyticsQueryEngine

-The entry point into the analytics engine is the `AnalyticsQueryEngine`.
-This object exposes an interface for inserting, querying, and deleting metric data.
+The entry point for data reads is the `AnalyticsQueryEngine`.
+This object exposes an interface for inserting, querying, and deleting metrics data.

-### Create

 This object should be created on top of a storage engine.
 In this example, we create a simple in-memory storage engine which is compatible with all platforms.